EPCCed/2026-07-27-Fortran-inter/episodes/13-intrinsic-modules.md

 - ""
 ---

-#

 ## Intrisic and non-intrinsic modules

-Five intrinsic modules are provided by the implementation: one we have seen `iso_fortran_env`.
+Five intrinsic modules are provided by the implementation: we have seen `iso_fortran_env`.

 Three are related to IEEE arithmetic: `ieee_arithmetic`, `ieee_exceptions`